nishalbarman/online-auto-part-shop/README.md

 ### The structure of the data

-- If you want to add anything new to the server, you can create and test it localy
+- If you want to add anything new object to the server, you can create and test it localy
 - After that you can request me to udpate it to server
+- Other things needs to be done using FETCH API crud requests

 <code>
 {